FloppyDisco/marauders-map/README.md

 ## Features

 `0.0.10`
- - support for adding custom separators to the map
+ - support for adding custom separators to Map Pages

 `0.0.9`
  - support for an "order" argument, to specify the position of Spells on a Page